acmsigsoft/EmpiricalStandards/docs/EngineeringResearch.md

     not compared to established benchmarks or alternative solutions (see related point in "Invalid Criticism")
 -   evaluation using a non-experimental (single group, non-repeated) design
+-   evaluation using toy examples (sometimes misrepresented as "case studies")

 ## Invalid Criticisms